tautvydasVaiciunas/docu-builder-kit/README.md

    ```

    Populate `VITE_SUPABASE_URL` and `VITE_SUPABASE_ANON_KEY` in `.env.local` using the Supabase dashboard (Project Settings → API).
 3. For production or hosted environments (Lovable, deployment targets, CI/CD), configure the same variables through the platform's environment variable settings.
-The application throws a descriptive error during startup if either variable is missing.
+Without them, the app still runs but email delivery features are disabled.
 4. Never commit secrets to version control.
 The previously exposed key has been rotated in Supabase; future rotations can follow the procedure below.

+> ℹ️ **Email support requires Supabase credentials**
+>
+> PDF/DOCX exports continue to work even if `VITE_SUPABASE_URL` and `VITE_SUPABASE_ANON_KEY` are missing.
+However, sending purchase orders by email is skipped and the UI will prompt you to add these variables before vendor emails can be sent.

 ### Supabase credential rotation procedure